Here are some of the frequently asked questions we get; if you can't find the answer you require, get in touch.

 Where can I stay in Leicester?

 We have some hotel partners that offer discounts to performers during the Festival.
-We will communicate these in advance, but feel free to ask us if you can't find the information on our website.
+You can find details of our hotel discounts here.

 Can I use a different Box Office than the Festival's?

 Each event that take part of the Festivals need to allocate a minimum 30% of tickets to be sold through our Box Office.
 You can use a different system, or several of them for the remaining 70%, or increase our allocation as you want.
 If one allocation is sold out before the other, they can be amended directly by contacting our Box Office by emailing firstname.lastname@example.org.

 Why do you ask for donations in addition to the Festival fee?

 Leicester Comedy Festival and The UK Kids' Comedy Festival are run by Big Difference Company, Registered Charity 1135167.
 All the ticket income goes back to the acts, and any surplus made from our shows is put back into the next Festival.
 We are mostly financed by Sponsors, business partners, festival fees, and donations.
 We don't want to increase the Festival fees, so that Leicester Comedy Festival remains accessible to as many performers that wish to take part, and we understand that it's sometimes difficult for the act to pay anything else, however, every additional donation is very much appreciated.